 If you’re in a stable financial position and can afford therapy, this is a great way to gain trust in people and yourself again.

-Despite your decision on this situation, therapy will do tremendous help.
+Despite your decision on this situation, therapy will be a tremendous help.

 If you decide to work things out with your partner and give this another chance, therapy will guide you to heal and work things out in your relationship as a couple.